colejarczyk/doc/userguide/getting_started/settings/acl.rst

     To give someone restricted access to the Admin, the first step is to create a role that has the appropriate level of permissions.

-    After the role is saved, you can add new users and assign the restricted role to grant them limited access to the Admin.
+    After the role is saved, you can add new admins and assign the restricted role to grant them limited access to the Admin.

 If an Admin user’s access is restricted to specific sections and/or elements, the sections and elements for which they are not authorized will either not be visible to them, or grayed-out as inactive.